Indoor Air Quality: Air Filtration & Air Purifying HVAC Products

 - It has been proven to neutralize many viruses, including MRSA, Strep, Listeria, Norwalk, Bird flu, and Tuberculosis.

-When would you want to use a Reme Halo, or similar product?
+When would you want to use a Reme Halo, or a similar product?
 For the immunocompromised, elderly, homes that seem to pass around the flu every year, or simply those who wish to proactively manage their health and air quality, it can be a viable option.

 It also makes your filtration more effective, increasing the efficacy of your entire system in the process.